 On a guided tour of the grounds, you’ll see the shooting range, an Olympic-size pool, the weightlifters’ training area, and gyms.
 You can also browse Olympics artifacts at the visitor center and pick up your Team USA apparel at the gift shop.

 Colorado Springs is also home to the United States Olympics & Paralympics Museum.
-Named the best new attraction in 2020, the 60,000-sq-ft museum houses 12 interactive exhibits highlighting Olympic history and American athletes’ achievements.
+The 60,000-sq-ft museum houses 12 interactive exhibits highlighting Olympic history and American athletes’ achievements.
+You can ski like an Olympian, sprint to a photo finish, and see the largest collection of Olympic torches in the world

 In addition to being one of the most interactive museums in the world, it’s also one of the most accessible with open captions, assisted listening, ramped exhibits, universal keypads, and full ADA compliance throughout the museum.